Community Support Services

 There is no fee, the only commitment is that participants are asked to attend all six sessions.
 At the conclusion of the academy, graduates will receive a certificate of completion.
 Participants will also be offered volunteer opportunities to continue their partnership with law enforcement.

 Applicants must be 18 years of age, pass a criminal history background check, and preference given to those available to attend all of the sessions.
 Academy size is limited.
-Applications must be received by Tuesday, December 11, 2018.
+Applications will be accepted until December 28, 2018.

 To request an application via email send your request to CrimePrevention@ramseycounty.us.
 For an application via US Mail or for additional information, call 651-266-7332.